-Requests to see an out-of-network provider, including for second opinions, must be submitted via the preapproval process and are not considered a referral.
+Requests to see an out-of-network provider, including for second opinions, must be submitted via the prior authorization process and are not considered a referral.
 For referrals to a noncontracted provider, PacificSource must approve the service in advance.
 If the service is not approved, the plan will not pay for it.
 There are a few exceptions in which a member can see a noncontracted provider without getting an approval in advance.
 These are:

-- Ambulance and Emergency Room Services (for emergencies);
+- Ambulance and emergency room services (for emergencies)

-- Family Planning; and
+- Infertility treatment and care

-- Some Immunizations (shots).
+- Some immunizations (shots)

-If your patient requires services not available within the panel or network, please contact our Health Services department by phone at (541) 684-5584 or toll-free at (888) 691-8209, or by email at healthservices@pacificsource.com.
+If your patient requires services not available within the panel or network, please contact our Health Services department by phone at 541-684-5584 or toll-free at 888-691-8209, or by email at HealthServices@PacificSource.com.